 Local, state, and national leaders trust PEBC to inform the development of sound education policy that profoundly impacts success for students and teachers alike.
 PEBC has developed decades of direct experience in schools, deep knowledge of theory and practice, and a network for thousands of exceptional educators and passionate business and community leaders.
 Policymakers and advocates count on PEBC to advise the development and implementation of policy so that good ideas translate to great outcomes – in classrooms, schools, and systems as well as for our nation’s workforce and economy.

-PEBC Areas for Engagement
+PEBC Priority Areas

 - Stipends for rural alternative licensure teachers

 - Equity lens - continuing to break down barriers to access (financial, cultural, linguistic, educational attainment)

 PEBC is working to expand high-quality instructional supports that support agency, efficacy and retention of our current educators.